 - Men are 3 times more likely to die of suicide in the UK and NZ.

-- 2-3 times more likely to be diagnosed with schizophrenia (US)
+- Men are 2-3 times more likely to be diagnosed with schizophrenia (US)

-- Are more likely to develop an alcohol addiction
+- Men are more likely to develop an alcohol addiction

 - Men make up about 90% of the prison population and receive a 63% longer sentence than women for comparable crimes (US)